KengQui/videoanalyzeconversationlighthouse/replit.md

 The Agent Eval Framework Explorer is a web application designed to help users explore and analyze agent evaluation frameworks through an interactive interface.
 The application displays a hardcoded agent evaluation framework (197 criteria across 4 milestones) in an interactive data table and provides an AI-powered chatbot assistant to answer questions about the framework content.

-The application uses a dual-panel interface that balances data exploration with AI assistance, providing a clean, technical UI optimized for information-dense content.
+The application features a full-width data table with an AI assistant accessible via a slide-in panel, providing a clean, technical UI optimized for information-dense content.

 ## Recent Changes

+**October 22, 2025**: Converted chatbot to slide-in drawer interface
+- Chatbot now accessible via MessageSquare icon button in header
+- Slides in from the right side using Shadcn Sheet component (450px width)
+- Data table now uses full-width layout for better data visibility
+- Simplified interface removes dual-panel layout in favor of on-demand AI assistant

 **October 21, 2025**: Transitioned from file upload system to hardcoded framework data
 - Removed file upload UI and functionality